marlabrizel/dotfiles/Readme.md

 Included is a `polarized.terminal` color theme.
 Import this theme into Apple's Terminal.app and set it as the default.

-### Turn caps lock into the control key

-The control key is in an awkward position and the caps lock key is basically useless.
-It's right there in the home row, so you might as well put it to good use.

-1. Open up System Preferences
-- Select `Keyboard`
-- Select `Modifier Keys`
-- From the drop down, select `^ Control` under the `Caps Lock` setting
-- In the `Select Keyboard` drop down, set it for both internal and external keyboards

-### Fonts

-You look at text all damn day.
-Do yourself a favor and install the [MesloGM font][font] and rock the medium variant, size `12`.

 ### Mouse support for Terminal